fyuecesena/CVD_risk_Brazil/README.md

 # CVD_risk_Brazil
-Resources for calculating the 10-year risk of cardiovascular disease (CVD) and the corresponding sex- and age-specific percentile.
+Resources for calculating the 10-year risk of cardiovascular disease (CVD) and the corresponding sex- and age-specific percentile, according to the risk distribution among participants in the ELSA-Brasil study without atherosclerotic cardiovascular disease at baseline.

 Files and descriptions: